Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming

 \subsection{Subjective Experiment Methodology}

-In the following, we present the comprehensive methodology and configuration of the subjective test.
+In the following, we present the detailed comprehensive methodology and configuration of the subjective test.

-\begin{itemize}[leftmargin=*] \item \textbf{Method:} Various subjective testing methodologies have been established by ITU-R BT500-11\cite{ITI} to evaluate image quality, including single-stimulus (SS), double-stimulus impairment scale (DSIS), and paired comparison (PC).
-For this study, due to the short duration of the videos and retrospective scoring requirements, we utilized the SS method for our assessment.
+\begin{itemize}[leftmargin=*] \item \textbf{Subjective Testing Methodology:} ITU-R BT.500-11~\cite{ITI} outlines several subjective testing methods for evaluating visual quality, including Single-Stimulus (SS), Double-Stimulus Impairment Scale (DSIS), and Paired Comparison (PC).
+In this study, we employed the SS method, as it aligns with the short duration of the videos and the need for retrospective scoring.